 Research has shown that in the past 25 years or so, “wearing a groin guard” is something that fewer and fewer men (and boys) seem to do.
 In some sports, like American football, athletic cups are pretty much gone for adults and on a sharp decline even for boys.

 This is very unfortunate since the risks have not decreased at all, and in some sports, such as martial arts, the risks are higher now due to the increasing number of males active in it.

-Wearing a cup is not fun.
+Wearing an athletic cup is not fun.
 But it’s there for a reason.
-As a male, protecting our balls from injury is obviously vital for many reasons.
+As a man, protecting your balls from injury is obviously vital for many reasons.
 But so is reducing the pain from a hit.
-Many males in sports start wearing a cup after the first really hard hit to the groin.

-...and prevented a huge amount of pain as well.
+...and prevented a tremendous amount of pain as well.